NikKowPHP/social-brain/chapters/chapter-11.md

 #### **Case Study: The Story That Saved the Project**

 Maria's team was now communicating with clarity, but the Phoenix Project was stalled.
 It was awaiting a critical funding decision from senior leadership, and the mood was pessimistic.
-The board had all the data from Mark, all the user-impact studies from Leo, and all the risk-mitigation plans from Jane.
+The board had all the data from Mark (her **Architect**), all the user-impact studies from Leo (her **Connector**), and all the risk-mitigation plans from Jane (her **Sentinel**).
 But they weren't convinced.
 They were suffering from data overload and decision fatigue.

 Maria realized she didn't need another spreadsheet; she needed a story.
 In her previous life as a programmer, she would have simply added more data.
 The conductor knew she had to frame her final presentation using a narrative structure that would make the data emotionally resonant.
 She decided to build her entire presentation around the Tension & Resolution Arc.